kennethkeim/pkg/packages/api-utils-core/README.md

 A set of API utilities intended for my own personal/commercial use.

+NOT INTENDED TO BE USED BY OTHERS.
+This utility library is intended to reduce my boilerplate API code, so it will have my defaults hardcoded.
+APIs are subject to breaking changes.

 # Mailer

 Module to send mail via [Brevo](https://brevo.com) via the credentials from [this page](https://app.brevo.com/settings/keys/smtp).